 Contemporary issues of social inequality continue to attract attention and debate in theatres of public opinion and policy.
-There is increasing disagreement between political parties, decision-makers, and segments of the population on whether inequality between social groups is a problem, and how it should be addressed (Baker & Fausset, 2015; Blow, 2013; Elliott, 2017; Ratcliffe, 2015; Grant & Sandberg, 2014; New York Times, 2011; Williams & Ceci, 2015).
-Indeed, one need look no further than the recent rise of populism to see how perceived divergence between the ‘haves’ and the ‘have-nots’ animates political action on both the left and the right (Andrain, 2014; Cassidy, 2016; Goodwin & Heath, 2016; Gray, 2017; Inglehart & Norris, 2016; van Prooijen, this volume).
+There is increasing disagreement between political parties, decision-makers, and segments of the population on whether inequality between social groups is a problem, and how it should be addressed (Baker & Fausset, 2015; Blow, 2013; Elliott, 2017; Grant & Sandberg, 2014; Ratcliffe, 2015; Williams & Ceci, 2015).
+Indeed, one need look no further than the recent rise of populism to see how perceived divergence between the ‘haves’ and the ‘have-nots’ animates political action on both the left and the right (Andrain, 2014; Cassidy, 2016; Goodwin & Heath, 2016; Gray, 2017; Inglehart & Norris, 2016; Chapter 5).

-Opinions diverge not only on the desirability and causes of inequality, but also on its very nature and functioning.
-Individuals from across the political spectrum have different perceptions of how much inequality exists between economic, racial, gender and other social groups and how much mobility is available within intergroup hierarchies (Chambers, Swan, & Heesacker, 2015; Cohn, 2014; Kraus, Rucker, & Richeson, 2017; Kraus & Tan, 2015; Kteily, Sheehy-Skeffington, & Ho, 2017; Porter, 2014).
+Opinions diverge not only on the desirability and causes of inequality but also on its very nature and functioning.
+Individuals from across the political spectrum have different perceptions of how much inequality exists between economic, racial, gender, and other social groups, and how much mobility is available within intergroup hierarchies (Chambers, Swan, & Heesacker, 2015; Cohn, 2014; Kraus, Rucker, & Richeson, 2017; Kraus & Tan, 2015; Kteily, Sheehy-Skeffington, & Ho, 2017; Porter, 2014).
 If people perceive inequality at varying levels and in conflicting ways, their perceived need for public policy interventions may differ as well.
 Recent research has thus started to consider the inputs that shape individuals’ perceptions of inequality (Dawtry, Sutton, & Sibley, 2015; see also Sheehy-Skeffington, Kteily, & Hauser, 2016).

 Foremost among these inputs, and our current focus, is ideology.
 This chapter will first outline our understanding of both ideology and perceptions of inequality, before considering a range of origins of people’s inequality perceptions.
 It will then consider evidence for how ideology may influence perceptions of inequality, and what that could mean for contemporary political debates.
 This analysis will focus primarily on the potential influence ideology exerts on perceptions of inequality, but we will also touch on the reflexive nature of these two constructs by highlighting the implications of varied and biased perceptions of inequality in public debate.